Ovy

 If you were mayor of Hamburg for a day, what would you change?

-I would advocate for women founders who become mothers in parallel with starting a business.
-I would ensure that financial aid is made available so that mothers can return to the company early after giving birth and that adequate care for the offspring is financially subsidized.
+I would stand up for female founders who become mothers at the same time as starting a business.
+I would ensure that financial support is made available so that mothers can return to work early after giving birth and that adequate childcare is subsidized.

 Like it?
 Please spread the word: